-- Meals may only be charged to a student upon receipt of a reimbursable meal to assure proper benefits issuance. - When entering the claim it is necessary to use the edit check to calculate your reimbursable meals by site for claim submission. - Meals must be offered to all students each day school is in session a full day, so DPI has created Field Trip meal resources to help schools offer student meals (https://dpi.wi.gov/school-nutrition/national-school-lunch-program/menu-planning). - The meal counting and claim for the Review Month was conducted perfectly.
-(Two nonreimbursable lunches were observed-subject to fiscal action.) - Please note that SFAs may claim visiting students in the paid category or the individual's category with documentation, unless they are from a CEP school. - REMINDER: Meal benefits apply only to the reimbursable meal.
+- Meals may only be charged to a student upon receipt of a reimbursable meal to assure proper benefits issuance. - When entering the claim it is necessary to use the edit check to calculate your reimbursable meals by site for claim submission. - Meals must be offered to all students each day school is in session a full day, so DPI has created Field Trip meal resources to help schools offer student meals (https://dpi.wi.gov/school-nutrition/national-school-lunch-program/menu-planning). - The meal counting and claim for the Review Month was conducted perfectly. - Please note that SFAs may claim visiting students in the paid category or the individual's category with documentation, unless they are from a CEP school. - REMINDER: Meal benefits apply only to the reimbursable meal.
 The reimbursable meal includes milk as one of the required components, and must be priced as a unit.
-If the student decides to take only milk, this is not a reimbursable meal and will be charged for the milk as an a la carte item. - When entering the claim it is necessary to use the edit check to calculate your reimbursable meals by site for claim submission.
-It would be suggested to retitle the edit check used for the elementary school ensure proper claim submission. - A school is eligible for severe need reimbursement if 40% or more of the student lunches served at the school in the second preceding school year were served free or at a reduced price.
-Severe need payment is made on an individual school building basis.
-Regulations require documentation of eligibility to be maintained on file by the school agency for periodic review.
-Severe Need Breakfast request submission and approval is now part of the DPI-SNT annual online contract renewal.
+If the student decides to take only milk, this is not a reimbursable meal and will be charged for the milk as an a la carte item.